nextflow-io/nextflow/docs/container.rst

 Prerequisites
 -------------

 You need Sarus installed in your execution environment, i.e: your personal computer or a distributed cluster, depending on where you want to run your pipeline.

+.. note:: This feature requires Sarus version 1.5.1 (or later) and Nextflow 23.04.0 (or later).

 Images
 ------